 The Investment Partnership is a Guernsey limited partnership whose business purpose consists of making investments in and co-investments with, Apollo-sponsored private equity funds, credit funds or opportunistic investments.
-The Investment Partnership's General Partner is responsible for managing the business and affairs of the Investment Partnership, and in its sole discretion, may allocate assets and liabilities of the Investment Partnership to the relevant class of interests in accordance with the terms and conditions of the Investment Partnership's limited partnership agreement.
+The Investment Partnership's General Partner is responsible for managing the business and affairs of the Investment Partnership, and in its sole discretion, may allocate assets and liabilities of the Investment Partnership's General Partner with the terms and conditions of the Investment Partnership's limited partnership agreement.
 The Investment Partnership's General Partner also determines the amount of all distributions, profits and losses relating to each class, as well as, corresponding expense allocations to each class.
-The Investment Partnership held one investment as of March 31, 2015, an investment in the economic equity of Athene Holding.
+The Investment Partnership held one investment as of June 30, 2016, an investment in the economic equity of Athene Holding.